Friday, February 7, 2025

 This was recommended at last month's ALA Retired Members Round Table book club.

 Daphne has lived in seclusion in her spacious London apartment furnished in eclectic elegance.
 Now that she's turning 70 she decides it's time to venture out.
 She pays a visit to the Senior Citizens Club at the Mandel Community Centre.
 There aren't many club members (one of them drops dead at Daphne's first meeting).
-The new social director, Lydia, is tasked with growing the group while dealing with the local council's threatened demolition of the building (while dealing with the disintegration of her marriage).
+The new social director, Lydia, is tasked with growing the group while dealing with the local council's threatened demolition of the building (as well as the disintegration of her marriage).
 Daphne welcomes the challenge to put her formidable organizing skill to work.
 She identifies the talents of the other club members--retired actor Art, former celebrity photographer William, yarn bomber Ruby, born-to-be-wild Anna--and enlists them in not only saving the building but also saving Lydia.

 This funny and delightful novel proves that it's never to late to reinvent yourself.